CodecoolGlobal/ccbook/README.md

 # Codecooler Book
 ## This is a social website designed to simulate the Facebook's users experience.
-## The project was developed from scratch on our first PHP week.
+## The project was developed from scratch on our first PHP week based on some previous requirements/user stories.
 ### Some of the main features are:
 * Register
 * Login